Free to Speak

 If you work at Kaiser Permanente, your voice matters.
 Period.

-Kaiser Permanente Chairman and CEO Bernard J. Tyson says so, repeatedly.
+Former Kaiser Permanente Chairman and CEO Bernard J. Tyson said so, repeatedly.
 In 2015, then-President Barack Obama praised KP for being an organization where union workers have a voice.
 (See videos of each below, under "See It in Action.")

-Share the posters in this how-to guide with your teammates and be inspired by our videos, including the one above—which shows the impact that just a single empowered union worker has had on patients, including 8-year-old Lucy Scott.
+Share the posters in this how-to guide with your teammates and be inspired by our videos,which shows the impact that just a single empowered union worker has had on patients, including 8-year-old Lucy Scott.

 If you already feel free to speak, keep on keeping on.
 If you've felt reluctant to share your ideas and concerns, the time to start is now.